 Enhancing Animal Welfare

-The Lakes Free Range Egg Company is committed to our ethos of leading edge animal welfare and environmental sustainability.
-Flocks are stocked at half the rate set by RSPCA Assured and we continually exceed regulatory requirements.
+The Lakes Free Range Egg Company is committed to our ethos of leading-edge animal welfare and environmental sustainability.

-All our producer farms have small flocks of around 12,000 birds and are members of the animal welfare organization RSPCA Assured – they are annually audited.
+Our producer farms mainly have small flocks of around 10-11,000 birds and are members of the animal welfare organization RSPCA Assured – they are annually audited.
 Unannounced RSPCA audits are also carried out on a random basis.
 Our In-house advisors also support our producers with advice on management and welfare issues and provide regular training.

 Our code of practice is further advanced than any other standards, allowing us to work with customers also aligned to exacting welfare benchmarks like Sainsbury’s and McDonald’s with their strict ‘McDonald’s Agricultural Assurance Programme’ (MAAP)